 M: Thanks, sweetheart.
 The end.

 In the distance he saw a mountain and decided to walk toward it.
-When he arrived he discovered that it wasn’t really a mountain but rather a pile, a pile the size of a mountain.
+When he arrived he discovered that it wasn’t really a mountain but a pile the size of a mountain.
 And this pile consisted entirely of pens like the pen he had lost.

 He walked on and came to other mountains made of other things: keys, wallets, socks.

-And then, out of the blue, though there was no blue anywhere to be seen, he spotted something in the distance moving toward him.
+And then, out of the blue, though there was no blue in this place, he spotted something in the distance moving toward him.
 At first it was a just speck, but the speck grew larger as it approached, until at last he saw that it was an animal of some kind.
 A dog!
 It was a dog!

-This came as a shock, but there were a bigger shock still to come.
+This came as a shock, but there was a bigger shock still to come.

 There was once a man who went on a long flight into space.
-He had no reason for doing this, other than that he was bored, and sadly he was even more bored in space, which consisted mainly of nothing.
+He had no reason for doing this other than that he was bored, and sadly he was even more bored in space, which consisted, in the main, of nothing.